shssoichiro/soifunc/README.md

   output.
 If you have wider edge effects than that, you should crop afterwards instead.
 - `gpu`: Whether to use the OpenCL version of supported dependencies.
 - `device`: Sets target OpenCL device.

+#### MagicDenoise

+Clybius's magic denoise function.

+Uses dark magic to denoise heavy grain from videos.
+Zero parameters, only magic.

+Params:

+- `clip`: The input video to apply deinterlacing to
+- `gpu`: Whether to use the OpenCL version of supported dependencies.